Metro Transit rolling stock: Operations

 Since the completion of three-car station extensions in winter 2010, Metro Transit operates one-, two- and three- car trains on the Blue Line, depending on the time of day and ridership needs.
 Many stations on the line were initially built to be capable of serving only one- or two-car trains, as a cost-saving measure; all of the shorter platforms were designed and built with future extension in mind, and currently all stations are capable of serving three-car trains.
 The Green Line was built with three-car platforms at all stations.

 The number of LRVs in the first-generation fleet limited three-car operations during peak rush hours, as 27 cars did not allow operation of high frequencies with longer trains.
 In spring and summer 2010, three-car trains were only used for special event service, such as Twins games, when lower off-peak frequencies allow operation of longer trains to meet demand.
 Metro Transit continued operating two-car trains during the morning and evening rush hours until September 2010, when they began operating some 3-car trains during rush hour.
 However, this required a reduction in frequency so trains would arrive every 10 minutes rather than every 7–8 minutes (though some 2-car service remains at the old frequency).
 The arrival of Type II LRVs began to allow 3-car trains at high frequencies in 2013.

 Maintenance facilities

 The Blue Line's Operations and Maintenance Facility (OMF) is located between the Cedar-Riverside and Franklin Avenue stations.
 The facility was expanded in 2011–2012 to make room for the 12 additional type II LRVs and a Light Rail Support Facility to allow some maintenance not requiring direct access to vehicle chassis to be moved out of the OMF building.
 The Green Line's Operations and Maintenance Facility is located on the site of the former Diamond Products building in Saint Paul's Lowertown neighborhood, just east of the Union Depot station.

-Commuter rail
+Former commuter rail service

-The Twin Cities region currently has one heavy-rail commuter line, the Northstar Line.
-Though others are planned, none has advanced beyond alternatives analysis at this time.
+The Twin Cities region had one heavy-rail commuter line, the Northstar Line, which was replaced with bus routes 827, 882, and 888 as Metro Transit began focusing on expanding bus and light rail services to serve neighboring suburbs.
+The Green Line is currently being extended to St. Louis Park, Hopkins, Minnetonka, and Eden Prairie, Minnesota, with an opening date of 2027.